vllm-project/llm-compressor/README.md

 ```

 ### Inference with vLLM
-To run inference with vLLM, first install vLLM from pip `pip install vllm`.
+The checkpoint is ready to run with vLLM (after install `pip install vllm`).

 ```python
 from vllm import LLM